padmaja-kulkarni/vine_tomato_grasping/detect_truss/README.md

 # Detect truss
+A python package to extract truss features from a given image and determined an optimal grasping pose

 ## Dependeincies
 python 2.7: No ROS distribution officially supports Python 3, thus python 2 is used such that the code works in combination with ROS.